barvian/thesis/index.md

 #### Goals

+Before I started thinking about layout, color palettes, interactions, or any specific detail of the application's design, I solidified a few goals to keep in mind over the duration of the design process.

+1. ##### Be easy to use
+and more

 #### User Personas

 To aid in the design process I created {{ site.data.personas | size }} personas as representations of my target audience.
 Considering I lacked quantitative user research or any sort of analytics that usually serve as reference points, I used my research of GAD symptoms and recurring personality traits as guidelines instead: